Star Wars: Episode I – The Phantom Menace (video game)

-Star Wars: Episode I – The Phantom Menace is a 1999 action-adventure video game released by LucasArts and based on the film of the same title.
-The game is set in several different settings seen within the film.
-The game is set during the timeline of the film, with players taking on the role of Qui-Gon Jinn, Obi-Wan Kenobi, and several other characters from the film.
+Star Wars: Episode I – The Phantom Menace is a 1999 action-adventure video game developed by Big Ape Productions and published by LucasArts for Windows and the PlayStation.
+An adaptation of the film of the same title, players take on the role of Qui-Gon Jinn, Obi-Wan Kenobi and several other characters in a near-identical retelling of the film.
 Each playable character has a unique weapon and ability.
-The game features open environments to explore at the player's leisure, and dozens of non-player characters with unique dialog.

 The game was a commercial success, selling over 337,866 copies of the Windows version alone by 2000.
-The gameplay, graphics, and story were praised, but the camera angles and voice acting were criticized.
+The game received mixed reviews, with praise for the gameplay, graphics and story and criticism for the camera angles and voice acting.
+The PlayStation version was re-released on the PlayStation 4 and PlayStation 5 as part of the PlayStation Plus Classics catalogue on January 16, 2024.

 Gameplay

 The player is able to control either Obi-Wan Kenobi, Qui-Gon Jinn, Queen Amidala or Captain Panaka, depending on the level.
 If the player is playing as either of the two Jedi, they can use a lightsaber or execute a Force push in addition to using blasters, proton missile launchers and explosives (which are available for Amidala and Panaka).
 The player may also encounter and interact with other non-player characters for directions, advice, trade, side missions (such as rescuing a captive or stopping a mugging) or to access otherwise locked areas.
 Throughout the game, the player fights against Darth Maul, Trade Federation battle droids, AATs, Tusken Raiders, Jawas, and various alien thugs and droids.
 The game was among the first 3D Star Wars games to feature lightsaber duels as a combat feature.